zevv/mathpipe/README.md

 from standard input.
 The numbers found in each lines are available as variables for the expressions through the notation `$1` .. `$9`.

-The expressions can contain the usual arithmatic operators with normal precedence, and allow calling of various built-in functions as described below.
+The expressions can contain the usual arithmatic and binary operators and allow calling of various built-in functions as described below.

 Some of these functions save state over lines, allowing things like averaging, integration, filtering, etc.